telecmi/piopiy_sip_endpoint/README.md

 ### Sample JSON Request

-Below is the following sample JSON __POST__ method request to list all the SIP user.
+Below is the following sample JSON __POST__ method request to list all the SIP endpoint.

 ```javascript
 {